Line 6 have a wide range of multi-effects pedals and it can be hard to figure out which may suit you the best.

 Read my review on the HD500X for more information and to help you choose between different options in the HD series.

-The M series is the oldest product line in this guide – but it’s still a very popular range.
+The M series is the oldest product line in this guide – but it’s still a very popular range and you can usually find second-hand units for cheap.
 There are three different options in this range: M13, M9 & M5.

-The M series is designed to act like a set of stompboxes.
-The four columns you can see above in the M13 photo act like four stomp box pedals chained together.
+The M series is designed to act as a set of stompboxes.
+The four columns you can see above in the M13 photo act like four stompbox pedals chained together.
 Each screen controls each stompbox.
 The three rows allow you to switch between different stompboxes in that slot.
 This is a very different type of multi-effects pedal compared to the HD series as it focuses on stompboxes rather than presets.

 Who the M series suits: